Temple Golf Club

 Temple Golf Club is a golf club located in Hurley, Berkshire, England.
 It is about 2 miles northwest of Maidenhead.
 It was opened in 1910.
-The course was designed by Willie Park Jr. It is recognised for its scenic beauty and its emphasis on sustainable environmental management.
+The course was designed by Willie Park Jr.

 Location

 The Temple golf course is on the right bank of the River Thames near Hurley, Berkshire, and not far from Maidenhead.

 It is on the edge of the Chiltern Hills, and is surrounded by beech woods.

 In the 19th century the land occupied by the golf course was part of Temple Park, in which many specimen trees had been planted.

 These were incorporated into the golf course layout.

 The course covered about 400 acre of the park.

 The terrain consists of a series of ridges, which were exploited by the designers.

 Course

 A reviewer in 1920 wrote, "It may fairly be asserted that very few English golf links possess the beauties of Temple as regards the surroundings.
-From the terrace of the Club House the eye takes in a green expanse of English pastural scenery which is bounded on the horizon by the bold, bluff outlines of the Chiltern Hills, and also takes in one of the most beautiful pieces of the Thames Valley by Marlow and Bisham."
+From the terrace of the Club House the eye takes in a green expanse of English pastoral scenery which is bounded on the horizon by the bold, bluff outlines of the Chiltern Hills, and also takes in one of the most beautiful pieces of the Thames Valley by Marlow and Bisham."

 The course is 6210 yd long, with par of 70.

 According to Henry Cotton, "Temple is tricky to score on, simply because no green is set up for the golf shot, so the ball goes forward off the pitch if incorrectly flighted and over hit.
 The turf is superb at Temple and the fairway lies almost too good to be true."

 Donald Steel said the course is "challenging enough to keep good players at full stretch without diminishing the enjoyment of the rank and file."

 In 1999 Temple was the national winner of the British and International Golf Greenkeepers Association (BIGGA) Golf Environment Competition.

 According to BIGGA Judge Dr. Keith Duff, chief scientist at English Nature, "Temple provides the elusive feel good factor (often intangibly) when you play a course which both challenges the skills of the golfer, and at the same time, inspires you with its setting.

 In 2017 the club was a finalist for the BIGGA Greenkeeping Achievement of the Year award.